lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ## **Task 8.3:** Create a trust with a Private CA.

-In this scenario, you have been assigned to use the Domain Controller as a trusted private certification authority, so that all its certificates issued are automatically trusted by the client.
+In this scenario, you have been assigned to use the LON-DC as a trusted private certification authority, so that all its certificates issued are automatically trusted by the client.

 1. Login in the London Client as "**jsmith**":
 * User: `SOPHOS\jsmith`